This woman rushed to the aid of a Danforth shooting victim, and ended up in the line of fire

-So it's no surprise to anyone who knows her that — at a popular Italian restaurant on Sunday evening — when a frantic woman ran up, saying someone had been shot on Danforth Avenue, the 31-year-old nursing student and her boyfriend didn't think twice about running to help.
+So it's no surprise to anyone who knows her that when a frantic woman ran up to her at a popular Italian restaurant on Sunday evening saying someone had been shot outside on Danforth Avenue, the 31-year-old nursing student and her boyfriend didn't think twice about running to help.

 "That's who Dani is," her family said in a statement to CBC News.